ASPS 2023

 The successful applicant will be invited to present their work in the “Plant modelling across scales“ session, and to submit this presentation, with additional material as appropriate, for subsequent publication in in silico Plants.

-Thanks to New Phytologist for sponsoring
+Thanks to New Phytologist and Plants, People, Planet for sponsoring

 • Best Early Career (<10 years post PhD) talk award $250 cash

-• Best Student talk $250 cash and poster award $150 cash
+• Best Student talk $200 cash and runner up $150 cash

 ASPS2023 is proudly sponsored by: